 Ultrasound is used widely in lameness examinations to evaluate soft tissue structures of the limbs, such as tendons, muscles and ligaments.
 It is also an effective way of monitoring the healing process and response to treatment in such cases.
-Additionally, it can aid in the examination of bone and joint surfaces and confirm fractures in regions that are difficult to radiograph such as the pelvis and ribs.
+Additionally, it can aid in the examination of bone and joint surfaces and confirm fractures in regions that are difficult to radiograph such as the pelvis, ribs and scapula.
 It is also used for assessing wounds and soft tissue swellings.

 Abdominal ultrasound is used routinely in the workup and assessment of colic cases.
 It is also an important diagnostic tool in the investigation of horses with weight loss and can assist in the detection of tumours, cysts and abscesses.
 Ultrasound guidance is frequently used to allow safe and precise biopsy of internal structures such as the liver, lungs and kidneys.